Lakeview Center for Psychotherapy is a cooperative of independent professionals

-Catherine Greisch, MA is an extern at Lakeview Center for Psychotherapy.
+Karolyn Seidl, is an extern at Lakeview Center for Psychotherapy.
 She has worked with adults in a variety of outpatient settings, including a substance abuse treatment center, a juvenile detention center, and a variety of community mental health centers.
 He is co-leading a Dialectical Behavior Therapy group and provides psychodynamically oriented psychotherapy for individuals, couples, and families on a sliding scale.
-Catherine's clinical interests include psychoanalytic psychotherapy, health psychology, geropsychology, psycho-education, attachment issues, relationship issues, self esteem/self worth, academic/occupation issues, and life transitions.
+Karolyn's clinical interests include psychoanalytic psychotherapy, health psychology, geropsychology, psycho-education, attachment issues, relationship issues, self esteem/self worth, academic/occupation issues, and life transitions.